-Scanning Web Cookies – Kaspersky on Keeping You 100% SecuredDonna Marie Padua
+Scanning Web Cookies: Kaspersky Antivirus on Keeping You 100% SecuredDonna Marie Padua

-You see them every time you open websites – pop ups asking you to allow cookies on your web browser.
+You see them every time you open websites – pop-ups asking you to allow cookies on your web browser.
 But what are cookies?
 Why do you need to accept web cookies?
-Why do experts have warnings against letting cookies in your browser?
+Why do experts, especial Kaspersky Antivirus experts, have warnings against letting cookies in your browser?

 A cookie is a text file that a Web site can install on your computer.
 Cookies enable a Web site to tailor pages presented to you by storing information about you in the cookie text file.
 The Web site can remember you for easy navigation and access during your return visits for products, services, and content.
 Advertisers may use this information to understand your Web surfing habits.
 Cookies are only text files and are NOT worms, viruses, or directly malicious, but they may have privacy implication.

-Tracking Cookies are a specific type of cookie that is distributed, shared, and read across two or more unrelated websites for the purpose of gathering information or potentially to present customized data to you.
+Tracking Cookies are a specific type of cookie that distributes, shares, and reads across two or more unrelated websites to gather information or potentially to present customized data to you.

 But not all cookies are tracking cookies.
 Tracking cookies are not harmful like malware, worms or viruses, but they can be a privacy concern.
 As an example, if you go to a Web site that hosts online advertising from a third-party vendor, the third-party vendor can place a cookie on your computer.
 If another website also has advertisements from the third-party vendor, then that vendor knows you have visited both Web sites.

-Are these advertisers directly interested in your specific browsing habits?
+Are these advertisers directly targeting your specific browsing habits?
 Most likely, not.
-The information is collected from over thousands or millions of users to determine overall trends in Web surfing.
+The information is from over thousands or millions of users to determine overall trends in Web surfing.

 Are Cookies Dangerous?

-We have grown accustomed to targeted information being presented to us, but our privacy is what may suffer as advertisers and corporations learn more about our Web surfing habits.
+It is typical for us to receive precise information, but our privacy is what may suffer as advertisers and corporations learn more about our Web surfing habits.

 How Can a Cookie Threaten a Computer?

-A cookie itself cannot harm the computer, as it does not and cannot hold code (therefore the cookie cannot perform an action itself).
+A cookie itself cannot harm the computer, as it does not and cannot hold code (therefore the cookie cannot act itself).
 However, the cookie can support (help) malicious actions to be taken on the respective system.
 Even more, being a plain text file, they are vulnerable, meaning that they can be “harvested” by other applications.

 As already mentioned the cookies themselves cannot harm the computer.
-However they can contain certain information to lead a possible attacker to the respective computer.
-For example: we will consider that an attacker releases a Trojan in the wild in order to gain control over several computers.
+However, they can contain certain information to lead a possible attacker to the respective computer.
+For example, we will consider that an attacker releases a Trojan in the wild to gain control over several computers.

 Let’s say that the user becomes aware of the infection and manages to remove the Trojan and the Backdoor from the computer.
-However, if the cookie remains on the computer, it can supply information again to the attacker if the user “manages” to access the untrusted web page again.
+However, if the cookie remains on the computer, it can resupply the information to the attacker if the user “manages” to reaccess the untrusted web page.
 The computer is therefore exposed once again to a possible attack.

-As explained in the above scenario, the cookie is used to provide information about a computer but it is not responsible with the attack itself.
+As explained in the above scenario, the cookie is used to provide information about a computer.
+However, it is not responsible with the attack itself.

 So it is always safe to run your antivirus to detect malicious intent.
 Among the hundred antivirus software out in the market, Kaspersky is always on the top 10 software pronounced by AV testing labs.
 Kaspersky antivirus software has scan features that can detect hidden threats, making web cookie scan highly successful.